0xLuks/CTF/CactusCon 2021/README.md

 ![](pics/smb2.png)

-We filter on smb2.data.offset and we see the "read response" stream with date (75 bytes).</br>
+We filter on smb2.data.offset and we see the "read response" stream with data (75 bytes).</br>

 ![](pics/smb2_f1.png)